 In the 1300 Kilwa was being ruled by the Mahdali dynasty and the construction of the buildings reached its very top under the rule of Al-Hassan ibn Sulaiman.
 Other buildings like stone houses, palaces, mosques, walkways and warehouses were constructed.
 Today building like Husuni Kubwa’s palace, the Husuni Ndogo both dated to the 14th century, the mosque and many others can be seen in Kilwa though they stand in ruins.

 From the 9th century to the 19th century, Kilwa Kisiwani was occupied by Oman sultans as well as Persian merchants who developed this town into a booming business hub on the coast of the Indian Ocean.
 These traded ivory and gold from the congo and Tanzania for Chinese ceramics, perfumes, silver, Persian faience and carnelians.
 Later the German too occupied this town

 Ibn – Battuta a great muslim traveler who visited Kilwa and lived there from 1331 to 1332, he said that this was among the world’s most beautiful towns at the time

 Kilwa’s Great Mosque was once the biggest mosque of the kind across the whole of East Africa as it houses two (2) mosques both built in the 11th century.

 When you visit Kilwa Kisiwani today, you will notice that there are two distinct areas there.
-The northeastern area has a group of tombs plus monuments such as the Great Mosque.
+The northeastern area has a group of tombs plus monuments such as the Great Mosque, which we now call The Kilwa Ruins.
 The urban area on the other hand has several domestic buildings like the house of the Portico and a fortress that was constructed by the Portuguese.

-Safari supremacy organizes very memorable exciting tours in Kilwa as well as to other safari destinations across the rest of Tanzania and Zanzibar.
+Safari Desire organizes very memorable exciting tours in Kilwa as well as to other safari destinations across the rest of Tanzania and Zanzibar.